Skip to content

 Comanche County·OK Dept. of Insurance·Step-by-step guide

-Filing a hail damage claim in Lawton requires understanding Oklahoma's percentage-based deductible structure, where homeowners typically pay 1-10% of their home's insured value out-of-pocket.
-For a $134,200 home with a 2% deductible, you would pay $2,684 before insurance coverage begins.
-Oklahoma wind and hail deductibles are structured as a percentage of the home's insured value due to the state's severe thunderstorm and hail exposure.
+Filing a hail damage insurance claim in Lawton requires understanding Oklahoma's percentage-based deductible structure, where homeowners typically pay 1-10% of their home's insured value out-of-pocket.
+For a $134,200 home with a 2% deductible, you would pay $2,684 before insurance covers the remaining repair costs.
+Most Oklahoma insurers use percentage deductibles rather than flat dollar amounts due to the state's severe thunderstorm and hail exposure.

 Know this before you call your insurer